2nd Call for Applications is Now Open!

 The i4A programme provides funding for visits to national or international host destinations of your choice that aligns with your imaging-related goals.
 We only exclude your own institution as the host to promote knowledge exchange across a wider radius.

-We offer three distinct grant tracks addressing different access needs and objectives.
+We offer three distinct grants and sub-tracks addressing different access needs and objectives.

-i4A Access Grant (Track 1) targets researchers and imaging facility professionals who want to access imaging facilities of their choice to use biological or biomedical imaging technologies and related services on offer.
+i4A ACCESS GRANT targets researchers and imaging facility professionals who want to access imaging facilities and laboratories of their choice to use biological and biomedical imaging technologies and related services on offer, and to benefit from their imaging expertise.

 For detailed information regarding eligibility, conditions, application procedures and the selection process, and to apply, please refer to the page ‘i4A Access Grant Guide’.

-i4A Pro Grant (Track 2) targets researchers with significant experience in imaging and imaging facility professionals aiming to significantly develop their skills in biological or biomedical imaging technologies and/or applying advanced imaging techniques to their research.
-This track will provide access to job-shadowing opportunities, personalised hands-on training and/or extended opportunity to conduct research involving imaging in GBI partner imaging facilities that have been independently evaluated for their open-access services.
+i4A PRO GRANT targets researchers with significant experience in imaging (based on self-assessment) and imaging facility professionals looking to advance their skills in biological or biomedical imaging technologies and/or applying advanced imaging techniques to their research.
+This grant provides access to GBI partner imaging facilities that have been independently evaluated for their open-access services.

 For detailed information regarding eligibility, conditions, application procedures, the selection process, and to apply, please refer to the page ‘i4A Pro Grant Guide’.

-i4A Training Grant (Track 3) targets researchers who want to participate in a national or an international in-person training workshop or course of their choice on biological or biomedical imaging technologies, image data analysis, image data management or imaging facility management with the goal of gaining new skills and knowledge.
+i4A TRAINING GRANT targets researchers and imaging facility professionals who want to participate in a national or an international in-person training workshop or course of their choice on biological or biomedical imaging technologies, image data analysis, image data management or imaging facility management with the goal of gaining new skills and knowledge.

 For detailed information regarding eligibility, conditions, application procedures and the selection process, and to apply, please refer to the page ‘i4A Training Grant Guide’.